-To start with, it is important for you to understand customer insights and experiences terminology, concepts, & activities.
+To start with, it is important for you to understand customer insights, experiences, & design terminology, concepts, & activities.

-- The first step in accomplishing this will be for you to read the assigned readings by the dates outlined in the schedule. - In addition, our class discussions will reinforce key concepts.
+- The first step will be for you to read the assigned readings by the dates outlined in the schedule. - In addition, our class discussions will reinforce key concepts.